johnrichmondjr/d2l-mock/README.md

 ## Meeting Journal

+9/17/2024
 During our meeting on Tuesday September 17th we covered the following
 * What portion of the project each member will work on
 * We discussed conflict resolution
 * What software we will use for prototyping
 * The scope of the project

+9/24/2024
+* Have individual persistence work done by Tuesday 10/1/2024 at 7pm prior to our next meeting
+* We better defined who will work on what

+## Contribution Guidelines
+Every contributor should do the following before submitting a PR

+* Follow the style guidelines found [here](https://google.github.io/styleguide/javaguide.html) and conform to these guidlines before requesting PR Approval and merge.
+* Ensure that your code compiles and all tests pass prior to requesting Approval and merge.
+* If you are reviewing or merging code ensure that these guidelines are met before merging.
+* Code will not be merged if it does not compile.

 ## Decision Made
 | # | Area  | Decision | Alternative | Rationale